KEEPING TRACK OF YOUR INVESTMENT PERFORMANCE

 - Include the foreign exchange gains/losses in converting to the currency which you will eventually be needing.
 That may be your home currency if you plan to stay put in retirement.
 It may be a foreign currency if you are planning to move.

-- Remove the effects of savings added to the portfolio and cash withdrawals.
+- Remove the savings added to and cash withdrawals from the portfolio, from your calculation of profits .

 - Include all your accounts in one calculation.
 Chances are you will have tried to optimize taxes by keeping different types of securities in different accounts.
 But dollars are dollars no matter what the account label.
 In retirement or in an emergency it won't matter where the cash comes from.